haraldvage/ELMED219x/setup.md

 # Set up your computer

+## Anaconda
-We recommend that you install Python through [Anaconda](https://www.anaconda.com/download).
-Choose "Python 3.7 version".
+We recommend that you install Python using the [Anaconda Distribution](https://www.anaconda.com/download).
+We'll use the Conda Package Management System that comes with the Anaconda Distribution.
+From the [documentation](https://conda.io/docs):
+> Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.
+It was created for Python programs, but it can package and distribute software for any language.

+Remember to choose the "Python 3.7 version" when downloading Anaconda.

-Test your installation by running `python --version` in a terminal (in the "Anaconda Prompt" if you're on Windows).
-The output should contain "Python 3.7" and "Anaconda".
+After installation, run `python --version` in a terminal (in the "Anaconda Prompt" if you're on Windows).
+If the output contains "Python 3.7" and "Anaconda" you should be all set for the next steps.

+## Git and GitHub
+You'll also need to install [Git](https://git-scm.com/downloads), a version control system.
+Follow the instructions for Linux, Mac or Windows here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

+The code for the course is hosted on the code sharing platform GitHub (where you're reading this).
+If you haven't already signed up for a GitHub account please do so now.
+We also recommend using the platform for your own projects throughout the course. https://github.com/join.

+## Kaggle
+[Kaggle](https://www.kaggle.com) is an online community of data scientists hosting a large collection of data sets and data science competitions.
+It's the source for several of the data sets used in the course, and the course project will be hosted on Kaggle.
+Create an account here: https://www.kaggle.com.

+## Get ready for the course

-After you've made sure that Anaconda is installed, go through the following steps:
+After you've made sure that Anaconda and Git are installed, go through the following steps:
 ### Download the repository:
 ```bash
 git clone https://github.com/MMIV-ML/ELMED219x